Republicans on verge of U.S. House majority in midterm elections

 By Richard Cowan

-WASHINGTON, Nov 15 (Reuters) - Republicans on Tuesday were closing in on majority control of the U.S. House of Representatives, a midterm victory tempered by the unexpectedly narrow margin they will hold over Democrats as they usher in two years of divided government.
+WASHINGTON, Nov 15 (Reuters) - Republicans on Tuesday edged closer to majority control of the U.S. House of Representatives, a midterm victory tempered by the unexpectedly narrow margin they will hold over Democrats as they usher in two years of divided government.

-The news could coincide with a speech at 9 p.m.
-ET (0200 GMT on Wednesday) by former President Donald Trump from his Florida home, where he is expected to announce his 2024 presidential bid even as his Republican Party is showing early signs of Trump fatigue.
+The news coincided with a speech scheduled for 9 p.m.
+ET (0200 GMT on Wednesday) by former President Donald Trump from his Florida home, where he was expected to announce his 2024 presidential bid even as his Republican Party was showing early signs of Trump fatigue.

 The anticipated House victory for Republicans will be far short of the "red wave" they had predicted for the Nov.
 8 midterm elections, and some in the party have blamed Trump for the disappointing showing.

-Democrats retained control of the U.S. Senate after keeping seats in competitive races in the swing states of Arizona and Nevada, and could win outright majority control if Democratic Senator Raphael Warnock beats Republican challenger Herschel Walker in a Georgia runoff on Dec.
+Democrats retained control of the U.S. Senate after keeping seats in the swing states of Arizona and Nevada, and could win an outright majority if Democratic Senator Raphael Warnock beats Republican challenger Herschel Walker in a Georgia runoff on Dec.
 6.

 The divided Congress next year will mean Biden has a far tougher time advancing his agenda - from expanding domestic social programs and raising taxes on the rich and corporations to helping Ukraine in its battle against Russia.